 Louis Mandrin was a well-known French smuggler and highwayman during Louis XV’s reign.
 He was also extremely popular during his lifetime and considered the Robin Hood of France because he rebelled against Louis XV’s tax collectors.
 The tax collectors, called fermiers, collected taxes for salt (the gabelle), tobacco, and farming.
 The tax collectors had to pay a specific amount to the king, but they could exact what they wanted from the people, and as many were greedy, most people hated them.

-Mandrin became legendary for his exploits.
-He also formed a gang, became its leader, and targeted unpopular tax collectors, which gained him loyalty and support from the local population as they too felt abused by the tax collectors.
-He also, supposedly, at least once, presented himself as a polite robber, and one nineteenth century English newspaper published an article about the robbery, which is provided below verbatim:
+Mandrin became legendary for his exploits, some of which you can read here.
+He also formed a gang, became its leader, and targeted unpopular tax collectors, which gained him loyalty.
+The Cork Examiner, published an article about this polite robber and his robbery, which is provided below verbatim:

 “In the year 1754 Mandrin made his appearance at the gates of Montbrison, and, being numerously escorted no one ever thought of offering the least resistance.
 He then took up quarters in the town, levied no contributions on the inhabitants, and maintained the strictest discipline among his troops; even ordering one of his companions to be shot for having stolen an object of trifling value.